FredrikVullum/SteamConnectionInfo/README.md

 **HOW DOES IT WORK?**

-SteamConnectionInfo.WPF injects the DLL from SteamConnectionInfo.DLL into steam.exe and this DLL hooks the function [ReadP2PPacket()](https://partner.steamgames.com/doc/api/ISteamNetworking#ReadP2PPacket) which is found in the steamclient module and uses this to establish a connection between Steam ID and IP address.
-DLL from SteamConnectionInfo.DLL communicates with SteamConnectionInfo.WPF through shared memory so that SteamConnectionInfo.WPF can receive data about the players and show it to you in the overlay.
+SteamConnectionInfo.WPF.exe injects SteamConnectionInfo.dll into steam.exe, this DLL hooks the function [ReadP2PPacket()](https://partner.steamgames.com/doc/api/ISteamNetworking#ReadP2PPacket) which is found in steamclient.dll.
+It uses this hook to find important information about the players you are playing with like their Steam ID and their IP address.
+SteamConnectionInfo.dll communicates with SteamConnectionInfo.WPF.exe through shared memory so that the data gathered from SteamConnectionInfo.dll can be used and displayed by SteamConnectionInfo.WPF.exe

-SteamConnectionInfo.DLL uses npcap to monitor packets to measure pings, curl for accessing ip-api.com for resolving IP addresses to country, and nlohmann for serializing players to JSON in C++.
+SteamConnectionInfo.dll uses npcap to monitor packets to measure pings, curl for accessing ip-api.com for resolving IP addresses to country, and nlohmann for serializing players to JSON in C++.

 **SOLUTION STRUCTURE**